This landmark 1935 observatory opens a window onto the universe from its perch on the southern slopes of Mt Hollywood. Its planetarium...

 A more intimate version of the Hollywood Bowl, this 5800-seat outdoor amphitheater tucked into a woodsy hillside of Griffith Park is...

 Formerly The Derby, a swing dance spot made famous by the film Swingers, which was shot in the area, it is now a gastropub where you'll...

 2800 E Observatory Rd · interesting places nearby

 Griffith Observatory information

-The public is welcome to peer into the Zeist Telescope on the east side of the roof where sweeping views of the Hollywood Hills and the gleaming city below are spectacular, especially at sunset.
+The public is welcome to peer into the Zeiss Telescope on the east side of the roof where sweeping views of the Hollywood Hills and the gleaming city below are spectacular, especially at sunset.
 After dark, staff wheel additional telescopes out to the front lawn for star gazing.

 You’ll definitely want to grab a seat in the Planetarium – the aluminum-domed ceiling becomes a massive screen where lasers are projected to offer a tour of the cosmos, while another laser-projection show allows you to search for water, and life, beyond earth.